Inbox Zero in 2026: 8 Proven Strategies That Actually Work

 | End of Day Review | 4:30-5:00 PM | Close loops, prepare for tomorrow |

-4. Create a Folder Triage System
+4. How to Create a Folder Triage System

 - @Action Required: Emails needing a response or task from you